TLLRSK/pokedex-challenge/README.md

     },
     3. If I use the name for fetching like "https://pokeapi.co/api/v2/pokemon/giratina" some pokemons are not found.
     4. Instead of that, I've tried to use the id in the url (390 in this case) by splitting it from the string.
-    5. And it worked.
+    5. It worked.

+Creating safeColors:
 - Found a problem trying to apply dynamic classes to pokemon's type elements.
 Tailwind CSS uses static classes so you just can't use them dynamically.
 Found a solution in the following article: https://medium.com/@achronus/solving-a-niche-frontend-problem-dynamic-tailwind-css-classes-in-react-da5f513ecf6a

 - Found some problems implementing the ViewToggler component at passing a custom component from App this way: